mathbruyen/nodejsconfit2014/text.md

 Error correction is very interesting here, because even rogue edits to your database are taken into account.
 Except if you have caches or use map/reduce on top of the database, but then you just need to clean those.

 Remains setup.
-Building the data structure may look hard right?
-Resolving it on the client may seem hard too?
-So we tried developing a library which does it for you.
-We are doing it on our spare time and really starting to scratch the surface, there remains a lot to be done he and you are welcome contributing!
+I don't know what you think about the library.
+I would say the library makes it a bit easier.
+If you feel interested, give it a try and submit your feedback, good and bad.
+We are eager to change if the way we do things do not fit a real need.

 # Conclusion